Hydrocarbon Toxicity

 The physical examination should focus on the patient's airway, breathing, and circulation (ABCs).

-Respiratory
+Respiratory findings include:

-CNS
+CNS findings include:

-Dermal
+Dermal findings include:

 Laboratory Studies

+The workup depends on the exposure.
 Pulse oximetry should be performed on all patients to evaluate oxygenation.

 Complete blood count

+Acute ingestion of benzene commonly results in leukocytosis.
+Anemia can occur as a consequence of intravascular hemolysis.
 Chronic benzene exposure may produce either acute myelogenous leukemia or aplastic anemia.

 Chemistries

 The anion gap will most likely be normal, but in acute toluene intoxication, an elevated anion gap can be present.
-The presence of an anion gap, especially if associated with a profound acidosis in a patient appearing intoxicated, however, should prompt an evaluation for other etiologies (eg, methanol, ethylene glycol, salicylates).
+The presence of an anion gap, especially if associated with a profound acidosis in a patient appearing intoxicated, should prompt an evaluation for other etiologies (eg, methanol, ethylene glycol, salicylates).

-Testing of the hepatic transaminase levels should be performed, as these can be elevated following hydrocarbon ingestion (particularly the halogenated hydrocarbons).
+Testing of hepatic transaminase levels should be performed, as these can be elevated following hydrocarbon ingestion (particularly the halogenated hydrocarbons).

 A serum creatine kinase (CK) level should be obtained, as acute rhabdomyolysis has been reported in association with isolated hydrocarbon intoxication.